 Because if you don’t know where the brain is and how it does work, how can you operate a surgery on it?
 Can any doctor make it possible?

-However, today, we’re dedicated to introduce you to parts of a sewing machine and their working process.
-You mustn’t miss this elementary level of learning to understand your machine properly and operate it upon this.
+However, today, we’re here to introduce you to the parts of a sewing machine and their working process.
+You mustn’t miss this elementary level of learning to understand your machine properly and operate it like a boss.

 Very Basic Parts of sewing machine